ReflectCode/Layout_Demo/readme.md

 -----
 # ReflectCode layout demo
-This project demonstrates the porting of various Android Layouts.
+This project demonstrates the conversion of various Android Layouts.
 This repository contains the Android source code which was used as input and generated iOS source code project.

 ## Android Layouts transformed
-This sample project demonstrates porting of following layouts -
+This sample project demonstrates conversion of following layouts -
 * RelativeLayout
 * FrameLayout